Vectorredz/todoify/README.md

 # The Odin Project
 ## Custom To-do list

 *todoify* is a customizable to-do app that goes beyond checklists. it syncs your tasks and projects with music from your spotify playlist that matches your mood, energy, or focus level.

 ### To be added (Hopefully):

 - Integrate with Spotify web api
+- Login with spotify account (0Auth2)
+- Backend (currently just makes use of localStorage -> saves and loads even closed)
 - Link a specific song with a task/project depending on urgency
 - Embed a spotify player